atturk/EldenRingBowFarming/README.md

 ### Installation

 1) Put "directkeys.py" and "BowFarmingAFK.py" in the same folder
-2) if you do not have python, install it by typing "python" in cmd or by downloading it from [here](https://www.python.org/downloads/)
+2) If you do not have python, install it by typing "python" in cmd or by downloading it from [here](https://www.python.org/downloads/)
 3) Install the "keyboard" package by typing "py -m pip install --upgrade keyboard" or "python -m pip install --upgrade keyboard" in cmd